A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Protocol Design

+As opposed to ZMAC, $\pi^*$ shows larger mean delay at lower arrival rates because the scheduled queue is, with high probability, going to be empty.
+It is for this reason that the mean delay curves of ZMAC and $\pi^*$ crossover near $\lambda = 0.75$ in Fig.~\ref{figCrossoverSLQandZMAC}.
+In Sec.~\ref{secQz}, we solve this problem as well, and in doing so, arrive at the design of our protocol, {\bf QZMAC}.

-The proposed protocol EZMAC differs from ZMAC in the contention resolution (CR) portion.
+Our first protocol, EZMAC, differs from ZMAC in the contention resolution (CR) portion.
 Here, once the winner of a contention is determined, it is allowed to transmit in all slots without a PU until it empties.
 It is assumed that at the end of the winner's transmission, the packet contains an end of transmission message (a bit in the header, perhaps) that can be decoded by the other users.
-Following the terminology in the literature (\cite{hofri1983analysis-raloha}, for example), we refer to the contention mechanism that allows a contention winner to transmit until it is empty, \enquote{RALOHA,} which stands for ALOHA \emph{with Reservation}.
-Also, when referring to either EZMAC or QZMAC, we will redefine the term SU to refer to the \emph{queue that has won the latest contention.} EZMAC modifies Steps \ref{zmac:ContentionBegins}-\ref{zmac:ContentionEnds} of ZMAC to\\ \texttt{ At time slot $t$: \begin{enumerate} \item If PU is empty, check if the current SU is nonempty.
-If so schedule it for transmission. \item If not, begin contention as described in the beginning of Sec.~\ref{secEz}.
-Suppose there is no collision and a new SU, say $k$, emerges, schedule $k$ for transmission.
-This will remain the SU until it becomes empty. \end{enumerate} }

-If the current slot is not the user's TDMA slot, it checks if the PU is transmitting.
-If not and if the SU is also empty, the user contends for access to the channel as described above.
-The winner keeps transmitting in all slots where the PU is empty, until it is itself empty.
-Thereafter, in the next slot with an empty PU, contention begins to determine the next SU.
+We relegate details to \cite[Sec.~6]{mohan-etal21low-delay-iot}, but simulations results clearly show the improvement this change brings, to both mean delay and the delay CDF.